ibm-cloud-docs/resiliency/bcdr-approaches.md

 Using this approach:

-* Zero-cost infrastructure is stood up and ready in a second region.
+* Zero-cost infrastructure is stood up and ready in a second region
-* Networking infrastructure that has longer lead times, global load balancers, Direct Link, VPNs, or similar, should be stood up and ready.
+* Networking infrastructure that has longer lead times, global load balancers, Direct Link, VPNs, or similar, should be stood up and ready
 * Limited VSI images may be created and shut down, attracting minimal cost
 * Use of autoscaling groups to bring up services more quickly
-* Use of read-replica databases, where they aresupported.
+* Use of read-replica databases, where they are supported
 * Provides a faster RTO, since some services are pre-created but attracts more cost for DR provision

-This approach differs from  approach 1 because some elements of the DR environment are built out, particularly networking services that have a longer lead time, which saves time if DR is called.
+This approach differs from Approach 1 because some elements of the DR environment are built out, particularly networking services that have a longer lead time, which saves time if DR is called.
 This is a lower cost option compared to maintaining a full active and passive DR environment.

 While still taking an infrastructure as code / IBM Cloud Schematics approach, elements such as the VPC are built out into the DR region.
 This will include the ‘layout’ of the VPC networks and elements such as access control lists, security groups and so on.
 This will increase overall operational overheads, since changes to the production environment must be rolled out to the DR environment to ensure consistency and problems with mis-configuration are not encountered, should DR be called.